Building Adaptive Android Apps with Fragments

-I'll also describe the support library to make Fragments work on older versions of Android, and show you how to manage shared preference screens and dialogs with Fragments.
-The Fragments API is an important part of any Android developer's toolkit.
+I'll also describe the support library to make fragments work on older versions of Android and show you how to manage shared preference screens and dialogues with fragments.
+The Fragments API is an important part of any Android developers toolkit.
 I hope this course helps you get started building apps that look great on a wide variety of devices.

 Connecting Android Apps to RESTful Web Services148,604 Views